Corporate Headquarters

 Becoming a board member of an HOA or community association is an exciting move.
 But with a newfound position comes potentially unfamiliar responsibilities.
 Let’s explore the essential things you need to know to be a successful first-time board member!

 Your primary role as a board member is to preserve, protect, and enhance the community’s value.
-Generally speaking, you’re tasked with maintaining the investment of each owner.
-Why would people want to belong to a community where the property is not in good shape and capital repairs aren’t regularly made to maintain and increase home values?
+Generally, you’re tasked with maintaining each owner’s investment.
+Why would people want to belong to a community where the property is not in good shape, and capital repairs aren’t regularly made to maintain and increase home values?

 Being a community leader means listening to those you serve.
-By supporting residents and hearing their concerns, you can create purposeful relationships that should always remain transparent in nature.
-Because most violations that arise will stem from a lack of knowledge or understanding, there should be a solid balance in governance that stands firm, yet encourages community input.
+By supporting residents and listening to their concerns, you can build purposeful relationships that remain transparent at all times.
+Because most violations stem from a lack of knowledge or understanding, there should be a solid balance in governance that stands firm yet encourages community input.

 If the board does not have a capital plan or reserve study, it is imperative that you obtain one.
 Reserve studies act as a proactive capital planning tool for boards, providing an equitable and reliable financial plan for the future.

-The reserve study is a non-invasive inspection of all association-maintained assets.
-The reserve study report will take into consideration the current amount in reserves, and outlines a 30-year financial plan that supports paying for capital projects when the time comes.
+reserve study is a non-invasive inspection of all association-maintained assets.
+The reserve study report will take into account the current amount in reserves and outline a 30-year financial plan to support capital project funding when the time comes.

 This information is paramount in fulfilling your fiduciary duty of care and acting in good faith.
-After all, a board can not say they fulfilled their fiduciary obligations if they were aware of issues and did not take action.
-An inspection and capital planning tool, reserve studies generally make the life of a board member easier and help to fulfill their fiduciary obligations to the community.
+After all, a board can not say it fulfilled its fiduciary obligations if it was aware of issues and did not take action.
+An inspection and capital planning tool, reserve studies generally make a board member’s life easier and help fulfill their fiduciary obligations to the community.

-Becoming a first-time board member is a big step to take, but can be an extremely rewarding experience.
+Becoming a first-time board member is a big step, but it can be an extremely rewarding experience.
 By following the rules of conduct, maintaining all legal and association documents, fulfilling your fiduciary responsibilities, and caring for your community, your hard work is bound to pay off.

 Sign up for our Newsletter